 water-reservoirs, not electrical power generation.
 That

 peaks in the flows.
 Theres a hydroelectric generator

 on the Hogback dam on the West Branch but it

 doesn't affect the constant flow of the release to any

 drastic extent.
 The water is released from the bottom

-of the reservoirs and stays near a constant cold temperature year-round.
+of the reservoirs and stays near a constant cold

-that section of the river.
+Management Areas in that section of the river.
 Both of

 This river also has several feeder streams that are

 stocked by the state including the East and West

 Branches of the Salmon Brook, Sandy Brook, Mill